ConnorSweeneyDev/.config/readme.md

 - Supermaven &rightarrow; If you don't have a subscription, you can still use it by running `:SupermavenUseFree` when prompted, otherwise you can follow the instructions to use it with a subscription.

-You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration;
+After all of that, don't forget to include these files that are not tied to any plugins if you want them:
-after that, don't forget to include `after\plugin\buffers.lua`.
+- `lua\plugin\language.lua` is the file this configuration uses to set up language specific settings and mappings.

-The file `buffers.lua` is an optional "plugin", as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful for certain language servers.
+- `lua\plugin\buffers.lua` is optional as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful for certain language servers.
 If you need to close all the buffers except the current one (when you need to rename symbols, go to references etc.), this file also provides the keybind for that, and the keybind for re-opening them all again too.
 It also has a toggle for whether you are using Coc or not, so it is not necessary to use Coc to use this file.

-All global keybinds and settings can be edited at `lua\main\map.lua`, `lua\main\set.lua` or the respective `after\plugin\[PLUGIN].lua` files and you can go into deeper detail inside `lua\main\util.lua`.
-Furthermore, all language specific settings and mappings can be edited at `after\ftplugin\[EXTENSION].lua` and language server settings can be edited at `coc-settings.json`.
+All global keybinds and settings can be edited at `lua\main\map.lua`, `lua\main\set.lua` or the respective `lua\plugin\[PLUGIN].lua` files and you can go into deeper detail inside `lua\main\util.lua`.
+Furthermore, all language specific settings and mappings can be edited at `lua\plugin\language.lua` and language server settings can be edited at `coc-settings.json`.

 ## Portable Neovim